Did you know…stress impairs digestion?

 I have 2 suggestions, one of which seems to be more doable than the other:

 - Take 3 long deep breaths before you eat.
-This will take 30 seconds.
+This is 30 seconds.
 You can do it.

 - When eating, eat.
 This means do nothing else but eat.
 This is the most challenging one, it seems, because it means no emailing, no TV, no walking around while scarfing down your lunch, no work while you eat.
 Even if you only have 10 minutes, just eat without multitasking.
 This is a huge challenge for many because we are in the habit of DOing, DOing, DOing when we need to get in the habit of just BEing.